General Education Program

 The First Year Writing requirement must be satisfied before the student completes 24 hours of course work.
 Students should be able to write with thoughtfulness, clarity, coherence, and persuasiveness (CBHE General Education, June 2000).
 Proficiency can be met through earning a C- or higher in one of the following courses:

 Proficiency in the basic mathematical skills area must be satisfied before the student completes 24 hours of course work.
-Proficiency can be obtained by completing, with a grade of C- or higher, a college degree credit mathematics course, or by earning a score of at least 51% on the ALEKS Exam in a proctored environment.
+Proficiency can be obtained by completing, with a grade of C- or higher, a college degree credit mathematics course, or by earning a score of at least 67% on the proctored College Algebra placement test.
 Students who fulfill their math proficiency requirement in this manner must take an additional General Education course in order to have a total of 42 credit hours of General Education courses.

 Mathematics courses that the University offers that satisfy mathematics proficiency are courses at the 1000 level or above.
 Proficiency can be met through earning a C- or better in one of the following (or higher level) courses: